mixerp/plpgunit/readme.md

       assert.is_not_equal(IN already_have anyelement, IN dont_want anyelement, OUT message text, OUT result boolean)
     </td>
     <td>
-      Fails the test if the first argugment is equal to the second arguement.
+      Fails the test if the first argument is equal to the second argument.
     </td>
   </tr>
   <tr>